-Most farm land is used for rice.
+Most farm land is used for growing rice.

 Farmers also grow vegetables.